-- (a) assess how SFAs affect an entity's liabilities and cash flows; and - (b) understand the effect of SFAs on an entity's exposure to liquidity risk and how the entity might be affected if the arrangements were no longer available to it - As described in paragraphs 19 and 20 of Appendix 2, the Amendments can be helpful in contributing to the evaluation of an entity's past, present and future performance as well as management stewardship.
+- 4925 EFRAG has carried out an assessment of the benefits for users and preparers resulting from the Amendments. - 2026 EFRAG notes that currently financial statements (including accompanying notes) do not provide comparable information on SFAs3, if any.
+Accordingly, users are likely to benefit from the information resulting from the increased disclosures that will provide them with a better understanding of SFAs.
+Specifically, the disclosure requirements included in the Amendments will improve the ability of users to: - (a) assess how SFAs affect an entity's liabilities and cash flows; and - (b) understand the effect of SFAs on an entity's exposure to liquidity risk and how the entity might be affected if the arrangements were no longer available to it - 2427 As described in paragraphs 19 and 20 of Appendix 2, the Amendments can be helpful in contributing to the evaluation of an entity's past, present and future performance as well as management stewardship.
 Thus, the Amendments will likely increase the relevance of financial statements.
-As described in paragraphs 23-35 of Appendix 2, the information provided will result in a better faithful representation and enhance completeness of information on SFAs compared to the current information provided.
+As described in paragraphs 23-3835 of Appendix 2, the information provided will result in a better faithful representation and enhance completeness of information on SFAs compared to the current information provided.
 Users are also likely to benefit from the increased comparability provided by the Amendments.